RamitRoshan/nodejs-backend/simple-server/README.md

-# Q). built a server using only nodejs
+# Q. built a server using only nodejs

 - For settinng server nodejs gives http